| Simple, Effective Treatment for Post Traumatic Stress DisorderBob Van Oosterhout, MA,

 and/or conflicts that complicate the process.

-Role of Helper In my experience, most trauma
+In my experience, most trauma

 victims are able to develop the skills and understanding needed for full recovery within three to five sessions.
 My